 - biological mother or father of a child;

-- person who has legal custody of a child;
+person who has legal custody of a child;

-- person who acts as a guardian of a child;
+person who acts as a guardian of a child;

-- aunt, uncle, or grandparent of a child; or is

-- · a person married or in a domestic partnership to a person listed above.
+- aunt, uncle, or grandparent of a child; or is a person married or in a domestic partnership to a person listed above.

-Employer Posting Requirements
+Employer Posting Requirements.
 The employer must post and maintain this notice in a conspicuous place.
 An employer that willfully fails to post this notice may be ordered to pay a fine of up to \$100 for each day the employer fails to post the notice.
+This document is a factsheet and guidance provided by the D.C.
+Office of Human Rights (OHR) regarding legislative changes made to the D.C.
+Human Rights Act of 1977 (DCHRA) and the Office of Human Rights Establishment Act of 1999 (HREA).
+This document may be used for educational purposes only and not as legal advice to apply to a particular situation.
+Any person or entity in need of legal advice should consult an attorney.

-If you believe an employer has wrongfully denied you parental leave under this statute, you can file a complaint within one year of the incident with the Office of Human Rights (OHR).
-To file a complaint, visit:
+Filing a Complaint of a Violation If you believe an employer has wrongfully denied you parental leave under this statute, you can file a complaint within one year of the incident with the Office of Human Rights (OHR).
+To file a complaint, visit: Questions about the OHR process can also be answered by phone at (202) 727-4559

-- Online at ohr.dc.gov; or - In-Person at 441 4th Street NW, Suite 570N, Washington, DC 20001.
+Online at ohr.dc.gov; or

+In-Person at 441 4th Street NW, Suite 570N, Washington, DC 20001.

-Questions about the OHR process can also be answered by phone at (202) 727-4559.
+Questions about the OHR process can also be answered by phone at (202) 727-4559